opax92/movies/README.md

 # Movies

 Simple application for managing movies.
 You can add movies with details like your rating, actors and director information.
-You can also managing added earlir movies(delete, get all movies sorted by rating).
+You can also managing added earlier movies(delete, get all movies sorted by rating).

 ## Installation

-Create database in Postgres and run migration which is in file 'postgres_database_migration.sql'.
+Create Postgres database and run migration from file 'postgres_database_migration.sql'.
-Create 'config' directory in root path project and create inside 'config' file application.properties with database credential properties:
+Create 'config' directory in root project path.
+Create in 'config' directory file 'application.properties' with database credential properties:

 ```
 spring.datasource.url =
 spring.datasource.username =
 spring.datasource.password =
 ```

 fill correctly above properties.

 ## How to use REST endpoints?